 - At time of application submission, applicants must have completed a minimum of 40 of the 57 credit hours of the required non-nursing prerequisite courses including at least three of the four lab sciences.

-- Completion of the TEAS (Test of Essential Academic Skills) examination will be required for admission beginning with the 2012-2013 application period.
+- Completion of the TEAS (Test of Essential Academic Skills) examination will be required for admission with a minimum score of 70.

 For information about Texas Tech University Health Sciences Center School of Nursing.